MoDev9/spaces-web-new/README.md

-# Organized Team Chat and Collaborative App
+# Spaces Desktop Client

+Open source organized team chat and collaborative App.
 This project was built using React.